The 7 days of the week in French: + Meaning & surprising ancient origins

 With “Le” or without “Le”

-Adding the article “le” before the day of the week in French changes its meaning from a single day to something you do regularly on a given day.
+Adding the French article “le” before the day of the week in French changes its meaning from a single day to something you do regularly on a given day.

 For example: